 In the 17th, 18th, and early 19th centuries, ministers and preachers delivered powerful weekly sermons that were often printed and distributed across the burgeoning colonies and towns of early America.
 In many communities, these sermons were the cornerstone of civic and political discourse, and played a pivotal role in shaping the culture, morals and politics of the British Colonies and the United States of America.
-American Sermons, 1652-1819, is the most comprehensive digital collection of these publications, providing more than 8,000 sermons printed between 1652 and 1819.
-Available in two series (1652-1795 and 1796-1819), this product offers text and data… Learn more.
+American Sermons, 1652-1819, is the most comprehensive digital collection of these publications, providing nearly 8,000 sermons printed between 1652 and 1819.
+Available in two series (1652-1795 and 1796-1819), this product offers text analysis tools, author… Learn more.

 American State Papers, 1789-1838 enables students and scholars to easily search and browse legislative and executive documents of the first 14 U.S. Congresses.
 Part of the America’s Historical Government Documents suite of collections, this digital edition is the essential complement to the digital U.S. Congressional Serial Set, 1817-1994.
 This seminal set of U.S. government documents is a rich source of primary material on wide-ranging aspects of early American history.
 Beyond, American State Papers is cross-searchable with the digital U.S. Congressional Serial Set and all other Readex Archive of Americana collections.
 Superior images and bibliographic records Readex’s digital edition of the… Learn more.